Mike Pence shades Donald Trump with a line about 'respect' - ExBulletin

 Were listening, thinking, talking to companies, he told Vitali.
 In the spring, our family expects to have a very clear idea of our vocation.

-Relations soured between Trump and Pence after the latter refused to overturn the 2020 election result, prompting angry Trump supporters who stormed the US Capitol on January 6, 2021, to call for the hanging of Pences.
+Relations soured between Trump and Pence after the latter refused to overturn the 2020 election result, prompting some of the angry Trump supporters who stormed the US Capitol on January 6, 2021 to call for the hanging of Pences.

 Pence said he hasn’t spoken to Trump lately.

-The former veep is currently fighting a grand jury subpoena for the Justice Department’s investigation into Trump’s efforts to reverse the election result.
+The former veep is currently fighting a grand jury subpoena for the Justice Department’s investigation into the 2021 insurrection.

 |